Task-Oriented Data Compression for Multi-Agent Communications Over Bit-Budgeted Channels: Performance Evaluation

 To explain the underlying reasons for the remarkable performance of the SAIC, Fig. \ref{fig: state-aggregation - centralized learning} is provided so that equivalence classes $\{\mathcal{P}_{i,1}, ..., \mathcal{P}_{i,2^R}\}$ computed by the SAIC can be seen - all the locations of the grid shaded with the same colour belongs to the same $\epsilon$-cost-uniform equivalence class.
 The SAIC is extremely efficient in performing state aggregation such that the loss of observation information barely incurs any loss on the achievable sum of discounted rewards - also depicted in Fig. 5.
 The Fig. \ref{fig: state-aggregation - centralized learning}-(a), illustrates the state aggregation adopted by the SAIC, for which the average return is illustrated in Fig. 4.
 It is illustrated in Fig. \ref{fig: state-aggregation - centralized learning}-(a) that how the SAIC performs observation compression with ratio $R_c= 3:1$, while it leads to nearly no performance loss for the collaborative task of the MAS.
-Here the definition of compression ratio follows $ R_c = {\ceil*{H\big( \bo_i(t) \big)}}/ {\ceil*{H\big( \bc_i(t) \big)}}. $ Fig. \ref{fig: evaluation of value function approximation }, allows us to see how precise the approximation of $V_{{\pi^m_i}^{*},\pi^c_i}\big(\bo_i(1),\tilde{\bc}_j(1)\big)$ by the value function $V^{*}\big(\ro_i(t),\tilde{\rc}_j(t)\big)$ is - suggested by lemma \ref{lem: optimal value of the aggregated state}.
-The figure illustrates the values for both $V_{{\pi^m_i}^{*},\pi^c_i}\big(\bo_i(1),\tilde{\bc}_j(1)\big)$ and $V^{*}\big(\ro_i(t),\ro_j(t)\big)$, where $\ro_i(t)=21$ and for all $\ro_j(t)$ takes all possible values in $ \Omega$.
+Here the definition of compression ratio follows $ R_c = {\ceil*{H\big( \bo_i(t) \big)}}/ {\ceil*{H\big( \bc_i(t) \big)}}. $ It was observed in \ref{fig: state-aggregation - centralized learning} that the observation clusters identified by SAIC have not been linearly separable under their original representation.
+In contrast, when clustered according to their values, as seen in Fig. \ref{fig: evaluation of value function approximation }, observation points become linearly separable.
+Fig. Fig. \ref{fig: evaluation of value function approximation }, allows us to see how precise the approximation of $V_{{\pi^m}^{*},\pi^c}\big(\bo_i(1), {\bc}_{-i}(1)\big)$ by the value function $V^{*}\big(\ro_i(t), {\rc}_{-i}(t)\big)$ is - suggested by lemma \ref{lem: optimal value of the aggregated state}.
+The figure illustrates the values for both $V_{{\pi^m}^{*},\pi^c}\big(\bo_i(1), {\bc}_{-i}(1)\big)$ and $V^{*}\big(\ro_i(t),\ro_{-i}(t)\big)$, where $\ro_i(t)=21$ and $\ro_{-i}(t)$ can take on possible values in $ \Omega$.
 For instance the values $7.2$ mentioned on the right down corner of the grid demonstrates the value of $V^{*}\big(\ro_i(t),\ro_j(t)\big)$ when $\ro_i(t)=20$ and $\ro_j(t)=7$.
-This figure also allows to find the value of $\epsilon$ for all $\epsilon$-cost-uniform groups.
+This figure also allows finding the value of $\epsilon$ for all $\epsilon$-cost-uniform groups.